patternfly/patternfly-elements/elements/pfe-textinput/README.md

 </pfe-textinput>
 ```

-### Accessibility
-`pfe-textinput` differs from other web component versions of input elements in that
-it utilizes a light DOM input element to remain in the document flow so forms
-continue to work the way you'd expect.
-With `pfe-textinput` we took the same approach that's used for creating a custom checkbox or radio button where a custom version of the checkbox or radio button is visually stacked on top of a traditional form control.
-This way we gain the benefits of encapsulated styles in the shadow DOM while not breaking the ways that input elements are traditionally used in forms.

 ## Slots
 - `default`: It's required that you put an `input` element in the default slot for `pfe-textinput`.